serverpod/serverpod_docs/docs/05-concepts/09-modules.md

 ### Server setup

-To add a module to your project, you must include the server and client/Flutter packages in your project's `pubspec.yaml` files and to add an entry to your `config/generator.yaml` file.
+To add a module to your project, you must include the server and client/Flutter packages in your project's `pubspec.yaml` files.

 For example, to add the `serverpod_auth` module to your project, you need to add `serverpod_auth_server` to your server's `pubspec.yaml`: